Body of War

 Body of War is a 2007 documentary film about Iraq War veteran Tomas Young.
 Bill Moyers Journal featured a one-hour special about Body of War including interviews with filmmakers Ellen Spiro and Phil Donahue.

 Summary

 Shocked by the September 11 attacks Tomas Young wants to defend his country and subsequently he joins the United States Armed Forces.
-As a soldier he is sent to Iraq and soon after his arrival a marksman's bullet maims him.
-Intercut with his personal story is footage from Congressional proceedings in Washington, D.C. which led to this controversial war.
+Following his enlistment, he is sent to Iraq but shortly after his arrival there he is maimed by a marksman's bullet.
+Intercut with his personal story is footage from Congressional proceedings in Washington, D.C. which led to the controversial war.